Data Center Power Requirements: Best Practices

 - Convert kW to kVA using power factor.
 Many facilities run near 0.9, conservative planning uses 0.8.

-Example: 800 kW at 0.8 PF becomes 1000 kVA, with 25 percent reserve the selection becomes 1250 kVA, usually deployed as synchronized sets.
+Working formula: Required generator kVA equals Total critical kW divided by Power factor, then add growth reserve.
+Example, 800 kW at 0.8 PF becomes 1000 kVA, with 25 percent reserve the selection becomes 1250 kVA, usually deployed as synchronized sets.

 For terminology and conversions, visit the [Glossary](/resources/glossary).
 For engine and alternator envelopes, see [Technical Specifications](/products/technical-specs).